How to tell if a football (soccer) shirt is fake – 4 easy ways.

 TOP TIP!

-What is an authentic football shirt?
+What is an authentic soccer jersey?

-Authentic shirts are made from high-quality materials and feature intricate details that are carefully crafted to represent the team’s colors and logo.
+Authentic jerseys are made from high-quality materials and feature intricate details that are carefully crafted to represent the team’s colors and logo.
 They also usually have a unique serial number that can be used to track down the manufacturer.

 How to tell if a football shirt is fake